jnwatson/py-lmdb/docs/index.rst

 works well.

-Since it uses the `cffi <http://cffi.readthedocs.org/en/>`_ module to wrap MDB, py-lmdb is automatically compatible with both CPython and PyPy.
+Since it uses the `cffi <http://cffi.readthedocs.org/en/>`_ module to wrap MDB, it is compatible with CPython and PyPy.

 More information on MDB can be found at: